William-165EGP/CIH_virus_explanation/readme.md

     * I believe it wanna move to the next cylinder
   2. Line 1383 mov byte ptr [esi+4dh], FirstKillHardDiskNumber is to reset the disk number
   3. Line 1385 jmp LoopOfKillHardDisk jumps to the main loop, continuing to destroy
+## The Lesson Brings to US
+1. The instruction sidt has been removed
+  * If the IDT info such as address is told to user, it is dangerous to the OS no matter how strong is the protection
+  * The user can hijack the IDT address and change specific interruption number points to any function address
+  * This will let the code get access to Ring0
+2. The instruction cli has been removed
+  * It is inappropriate to let the user turn off interruption
+  * Leaving aside the computer virus, we assume a sloppy code turn off the interruption
+  * If the sloppy code gets into a infinite loop, the OS cannot take back the control because the timer interruption is ignored
+3. EEPROM protection